maecst/SoL/README.md

 #       https://github.com/SoL-Photo/SoL
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IMPORTANT:
+IMPORTANT NOTES:
 ================================================================================
-To populate the tables in the database please run the "tables_setup.sql" script.
+To populate the tables in the database please run the "tables_setup.sql" script which is located in the "scripts" folder (at same level as "application" folder).
+Our database name is "SoL_Photography".

+One of the merges we did on Saturday overwrote many changes we had done and we were not able to revert the merge.
+In the end, we had to do a hard reset and rollback to a previous commit state.
+As a result, if you look at the graph in Github it will look like not everyone contributed evenly, but this is not the case.

 Assignment Two Updates
 ================================================================================
--photos are now stored in the photos table in the database
+- all photos have now been added to the Photos table in the database

--blogs are now stored in the blogposts table in the database
+- blog posts are now stored in the Blogposts table in the database

--most views are based off a template and we have removed the majority of extra html
+- most views are based off a template and we have removed the majority of extra html

--controllers have been made for all the views
+- controllers have been made for all the views

--created an admin page
+- created an admin page

--blogs can be added/deleted from the admin page
+- blog posts can be added/deleted from the admin page

--blogs being added use CKEditor rich text
+- the content of a blog post can be added using the CKEditor rich text editor

--photos can be added/deleted from the admin page
+- photos can be added/deleted from the admin page

--login/registration has been added
+- login view has been added

-TODO:

--conformation on adding/deleting photos/blogs
+TO DO:

+- let user know they were successful in adding/deleting photos/blogs
--no login conformation
+- login authentication

+NOT WORKING:

+- can't edit posts/photos; it just adds a new one to the database table
+- file uploading not working

 Assignment One Notes
 ================================================================================